Professional Opportunities Outside the Schedule

 Between 2013 and 2015, the OTKA research entitled ‘Migration in health care: phenomena and explanations’ (ID.: 101067) was carried out, the methodological leader of which was Dávid Simon, instructor of the master programme.
 We involved several students in the research.

-Every year, several students participate in the Erasmus program for training abroad at professionally relevant and high-quality universities (e.g. Utrecht, Sheffield).
-In the year 2012/13, our graduate student Panka Bencsik was one of the four students whose Kellner Scholarship program financed his two semesters of education in the United States that year.
+Every year, several students participate in the Erasmus programme for training abroad at professionally relevant and high-quality universities (e.g. Utrecht, Sheffield).
+In the year 2012/13, our graduate student Panka Bencsik was one of the four students whose Kellner Scholarship programme financed his two semesters of education in the United States that year.

 Our students worked in the TÁMOP project taking place at the department between 2010-2012 and in the OTKA research conducted with the participation of instructor Dávid Simon.
 A good example of the academic success of our students is the 2013/2 special issue of the Review of Sociology focusing on quantitative methodological issues.
 Three of the authors are instructors of the Department of Statistics (Renáta Németh, Dávid Simon, Gábor Kende) and two students of the Survey Statistics and Data Analytics programme, Miklós Hajdu and Alexandra Luksander, are also among the authors.